 Your Listed Beneficiaries Trump Your Will

 Many people are tempted to think that once the will is made, the work is done.
 Everything is set up.
 However, it’s important to realize that listed beneficiaries trump wills.
-No matter how explicit you are in your will, and no many how many witnesses sign, if the beneficiary on a life insurance policy or retirement account are different, it’s the listed beneficiary that gets the money.
+No matter how explicit you are in your will, and no matter how many witnesses sign, if the beneficiary on a life insurance policy or retirement account are different, it’s the listed beneficiary that gets the money.

 When you experience a major life change, it’s important to review your beneficiary information, and change it to reflect your desires.
 Many people forget to change beneficiaries on retirement accounts and life insurance policies when a spouse dies or when there is a divorce.
 However, this is a mistake.
 Your listed beneficiary will receive the money, no matter what your will says.
 As you create your will, make sure to review your beneficiaries to make sure that everything matches up the way you want it to.